Cartae Sacrorum De Congregatio Americas

 However, should a suit fail to be created of equivalent charges and allegations by a Union court in a timely manner enabling the matter to be heard and resolved, then both the society and the member yield and claim of higher jurisdiction to the inferior non-Ucadian society.

 As a matter of law and justice, all allegations must be heard and resolved no matter what society they are issued.
 The quashing of a charge in one court of a non-Ucadian society and jurisdiction does not automatically mean the matter cannot or should not be heard and resolved satisfactorily by the law within a court of the Union.

-All members have the right to a fair appeal in accordance with the rules and procedures of the Society.
+All members have the right to a fair appeal in accordance with the rules and procedures of the Union.

-Where a member University is found to be in direct breach of an article of this Charter and upon written notification has failed to indicate either a willingness to comply, or has failed to make necessary steps to comply within 120 days, it shall be a requirement of the Supreme Council to pass such legislation that disciplines the member state as way of punishment for the non compliance.
+Where the government of a Ucadia University or Province is found to be in direct breach of an article of the present Charter and upon written notification has failed to indicate either a willingness to comply, or has failed to make necessary steps to comply within 120 days, it shall be a requirement of the government of the Union to pass such legislation that disciplines the member state as way of punishment for the non compliance.

-In the framing of such punitive actions, the Supreme Council must make every effort to see that diplomatic representations are exhausted first before any economic action is considered.
+In the framing of such punitive actions, the government of the Union must make every effort to see that diplomatic representations are exhausted first before any economic action is considered.

-Action to expel a member University from the Union is expressly forbidden under this Charter and any such legal act or motion shall be immediately deemed null and void, even if such action has the vote and support of other members.
+Action to expel the government of a University or Province from the Union is expressly forbidden under this Charter and any such legal act or motion shall be immediately deemed null and void, even if such action has the vote and support of other members.